czarandy/reading/biographies.md

 * Barnum: An American Life by Robert Wilson (\*\*\*\*)
 * Bagehot: The Life and Times of the Greatest Victorian by James Wilson (\*\*\*)
 * The Chief: The Life of William Randolph Hearst by David Nasaw (\*\*\*\*\*)
+* The Price of Peace: Money, Democracy, and the Life of John Maynard Keynes by Zachary D. Carter (\*)

 ## Autobiography/Memoir
 * I Want to Be a Mathematician: An Automathography by Paul R. Halmos (\*\*\*\*)